First published April 7 2020

-Most of these disciplines are very clear in their delineation and their specialisation but possibly the most confusing part of a rehab process and one of the most common questions I’ve had from Claims Managers, is
+Most of these disciplines are very clear in their delineation and their specialisation there is often confusion between Exercise Physiology and Physiotherapy.
+One of the most common questions I’ve had in the Compensation Space, from Claims Managers, is

 Because there are some similarities and close crossover at the time of progression, it’s not uncommon to be confused.